Mandar Apte

 (more…)

-I use to use an Apple iPhone 5s with 16GB since 2016.
+I have used an Apple iPhone 5s with 16GB since 2016.
 But I was dissatisfied with the storage that it allowed me to use.
-Out of 16GB, 10GB was operating system 2GB was for Apps that were able to fit it 2GB was for Photos that I captured then I have to delete to make space for the next ones and 2GB was for other apps’ data.
+Out of 16GB, 10GB was the operating system, 2GB was for Apps that were able to fit it, 2GB was for Photos that I captured, then I had to delete to make space for the next ones, and 2GB was for other apps’ data.

 It was total dissatisfaction with the Apple iPhone 5s.

-In the year 2016, I was having sciatica.
-So I use to walk for 2 hours in the morning and 2 hours in the evening or night.
-I just completed walking 850 kilometres in a month to get rid of sciatica pain.
-I use to maintain my walking approx kilometre completed and days walk in week/month and a year.
+In the year 2016, I had sciatica.
+So I used to walk for 2 hours in the morning and 2 hours in the evening or night.
+So I just walked 850 kilometres in a month to eliminate sciatica pain.
+I used to maintain my diary of walking approx kilometre completed in a day/week/month/year.
 But I was out of sync with my blood pressure, heart rate, calories burned etc.

 When Apple iPhone 11 Pro and Apple Watch 5 got released impressed with features like ECG, Fitness app, and Health app capabilities.
 And I choose 256 GB storage for my iPhone as that’s what I require to sustain all photographs, music, videos and other data for a year or two without deleting it.

-I used Apple Watch daily for three years for tracking my outdoor walking exercises, ECG, Heart Rate Monitoring, Calory burning, Exercise hours tracking, Standup Hours tracking, receiving notifications, receiving a phone calls on my watch, reading SMS/Messages on my watch itself etc.
+I used Apple Watch daily for three years to track my outdoor walking exercises, ECG, Heart Rate Monitoring, Calory burning, Exercise hours tracking, Standup Hours tracking, receiving notifications, receiving phone calls on my watch, reading SMS/Messages on my watch itself etc.

 (more…)

-In old the golden days music used to come on cassettes and then compact disks (CDs).
+In the old golden day, music came on cassettes and compact disks (CDs).

-With the evolution of better faster stable internet with Gigahertz processing power for computers better stable computer applications came along with the invention of gesture-based high-tech mobile devices like the iPhone modern always accessible pocket-friendly apps came along.
+With the evolution of better, faster, stable internet with Gigahertz processing power for computers, better/stable computer applications came along.
+With the invention of gesture-based high-tech mobile devices like the iPhone, modern, always accessible pocket-friendly apps emerged.

 With faster 4G and 5G internet mobile data, internet-ready cloud-enabled apps came with better interactions.
-Even mobile devices got more than 64/128/256/500 GB and 1 TB of internal storage people will never have to come to desktop/laptop computers to back up and free up storage.
+Moreover, even if mobile devices got more than 64/128/256/500 GB and 1 TB of internal storage, people will never have to come to desktop/laptop computers to back up and free up storage.

-Apple first introduced Apple iTunes with a CD Ripping facility to convert already bought music cd collections to mp3 for easy listening on Mac computers and then a range of iPods. iPods don’t have to have internet in the early days then they were internet ready after a few years.
-The video on iPods and then an iPhone introduction.
+Apple first introduced Apple iTunes with a CD Ripping facility to convert already bought music cd collections to mp3 for easy listening on Mac computers and then a range of iPods. iPods didn’t have to have internet in the early days then.
+They were internet ready after a few years, the video on iPods and then an iPhone introduction.

 (more…)